JustSaa/JustSaa/README.md

 ## Hi there 👋
 My name is Salavat :v:

-I am learning to become a programmer, with a focus on [Java](https://job4j.ru/).
+I am learning to become a programmer, with a focus on [Java].
 -
 <b> Core techs: </b>
 - Java